NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Experiments

 \definecolor{metacolorab}{HTML}{F0F0F0}

-In our previous analysis, we identified calculation errors as one of the critical factor contributing to the performance degradation of our benchmark.
-To address this, recent approaches have sought to mitigate the mathematical limitations of LLMs by incorporating code implementation capabilities \cite{liao-etal-2024-mario, sharma-etal-2025-geocoder}.
-Our goal is to assess whether these limitations in language comprehension are underestimated due to computational deficiencies by evaluating performance following code integration.
-Experimental results are detailed in Table~\ref{tb:tool}.

-Interestingly, tool incorporation proved to be particularly effective in NeedleStack, where contextual information between segments is weakly correlated.
-The ability to improve from a lack of understanding to achieving a high level of performance above 70 points indicates that tool incorporation can be partially beneficial.
+Interestingly, tool incorporation proved to be particularly effective in NeedleStack with $q_{total}$, where contextual information between segments is weakly correlated.
+The improvement from an apparent lack of understanding to performance above 70 points indicates that tool incorporation can be partially beneficial.

-However, such incorporation did not prove effective in our NeedleChain benchmark.
-We observed performance declines in most cases, and in some instances, the decline was even more pronounced.
+However, such incorporation did not prove effective in \textsc{NeedleChain}.
+We observed performance declines in most cases.
 This underscores the robustness of our benchmark, demonstrating that it presents challenges that can only be resolved with comprehensive long-context reasoning abilities.
-This finding suggests that the low performance of LLMs in NeedleChain is not solely due to computational limitations but rather reflects a deficiency in effectively integrating contextual information.
+This finding suggests that the low performance of LLMs in \textsc{NeedleChain} is not solely due to computational limitations but rather reflects a deficiency in effectively integrating contextual information.